 Its bright yellow blossoms appear a little later in spring than most, and its leaves are lush green in summer and bronze in autumn.

 Find this cultivar now from Nature Hills Nursery.
-Choose from 1- to 2-foot bare rootstock, or potted rootstock in a #3 container.
+Choose from one- to two-foot bare rootstock, or potted rootstock in a #3 container.

 Gold Tide® Courtasol

 Find this cultivar now from Nature Hills Nursery.
-Choose from a 1- to 2-foot length of bare root, or rootstock potted in a #3 container.
+Choose from a one- to two-foot length of bare root, or rootstock potted in a #3 container.

-Generous clusters of bold yellow blooms line the upright branches of this 6- to 8-foot Forsythia x intermedia variety.
-With spreads of 8 to 10 feet, it makes an imposing privacy screen or specimen planting.
+Generous clusters of bold yellow blooms line the upright branches of this six- to eight-foot Forsythia x intermedia variety.
+With spreads of eight to 10 feet, it makes an imposing privacy screen or specimen planting.

 The foliage provides a cool backdrop of green in the summer months, before bronzing in the fall.

 Find this cultivar now from Nature Hills Nursery.
-Bare rootstock measures 2 to 3 feet.
+Bare rootstock measures two to three feet.

-Upright stems laden with yellow blossoms reach a compact 3 to 4 feet tall and wide.
+Upright stems laden with yellow blossoms reach a compact three to four feet tall and wide.
 This Forsythia x intermedia cultivar is an ideal choice for hedging and smaller space gardening, where good control is desired.